catalyst-cloud/catalystcloud-docs/source/getting-started/shared-responsibility-model.rst

 Customers are responsible for configuring, operating and securing:

-- Network configuration (such as security groups / firewall rules that control access to the applications and systems they host on Catalyst cloud)
+- Network configuration (such as security groups / firewall rules that control access to the applications and systems they host on Catalyst Cloud)
 - Operating systems relating to the images run on your compute resources

   - This includes any applications running or data stored on your instances.